-Four keys to using social media to land a job
+An introduction to using social media as a powerful job search tool

 When you’re looking for a new job, it is important to use all of the resources available to you.
 Since you probably have accounts on multiple social networking sites anyway, (and if you don’t, as a job seeker you should), there are some ways that you can efficiently use your profiles as powerful career-management tools.
 The most important things to keep in mind with your online appearance are to be present, consistent, connected and relevant.

 The first step, obviously, is to be present.
 Create your account on the most popular social networking sites such as Facebook, on Twitter and on LinkedIn.
 Make sure to use appropriate profile pictures.
 Hopefully one that makes you look pleasant and confident.
 (But not too confident, it should go without saying that you ought to be fully clothed and sober.)

 It is important to be present, because many recruiters will be looking you up on social media sites – even if they’ve found your resume through a referral or you’ve applied directly.
 It has become part of the normal screening process.
 Recruiters will be looking to see if you show common sense (re: are fully clothed and sober), have good communication skills, and if you seem like a good fit for the company.